thanhtungvudata/thanhtungvudata.github.io/index.md

 ---
 Welcome to my page!

-I am a data scientist/research fellow with a PhD degree in wireless communications, and I am currently working at Macquarie University, Australia.
-My work focuses on developing optimization and machine learning solutions for predictive modeling and combinatorial optimization challenges.
+I am a data/research scientist with a PhD degree in wireless communications, and I am currently working at Macquarie University, Australia.
+My work focuses on developing optimization, machine learning, generative AI solutions for predictive modeling and combinatorial optimization challenges.

 In my spare time, I work on side projects and write blogs about data science and machine learning.
 My content ranges from technical deep dives to life skills.